ChrisGrattoni/partitionoptimizer/README.md

 Some of these courses will not be "In Compliance" because they are simply too large.
 This program defines a course as "In Compliance" if it has no more than 9 students to the A-group, 9 students to the B-group, 9 students to the C-group, and 9 students to the D-group.
 This is impossible if the course has 40 students in it.

 Other courses will not be "In Compliance" because they have an imbalance in the size of the A/B/C/D groups that is too large.
-You can identify these courses by looking a large value for "Max Deviation" (as well as "In Compliance" = "No").
+You can identify these courses by looking for a large value of "Max Deviation" (as well as "In Compliance" = "No").
 Sometimes, it will be possible to get some of these course to be "In Compliance" by running the algorithm longer (or running on a few machines and selecting the best results).
 However, schedule optimization is well known to be a difficult problem, and it is not realistic to expect 100% of courses achieving a rating of "In Compliance."

 ## Author